-As part of Local Government, the Council recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-In addition to the Council's responsibility as an employer, it acknowledges its duty as a Borough Council to notify the Secretary of State of suspected victims of slavery or human trafficking as introduced by section 52 of the Modern Slavery Act 2015.
+Section 52 of the Act imposes a duty on public authorities, including district councils, to notify the Secretary of State of suspected victims of slavery or human trafficking.
 The Council is also a 'First Responder' under the National Referral Mechanism which involves making referrals in order to secure appropriate protection and support for victims.